Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 4. Evergreen Bagworm Moth

-The Evergreen Bagworm Moth is one of the types of moths in Oklahoma and other areas throughout the eastern United States.
+The Evergreen Bagworm Moth is a moth found in Oklahoma and other areas throughout the eastern United States.

-These types of moths in Oklahoma prefer to live in evergreen shrubs and trees such as cedar, juniper, and pine trees.
+In Oklahoma, these types of moths prefer to live in evergreen shrubs and trees, such as cedar, juniper, and pine.

 It typically appears in late summer or early autumn when it lays an egg case on the leaves of evergreen shrubbery.